greg-raven/Uncommon-Sense/_posts/2014-08-25-liberty-is-up-to-us.md

 ---
-title: 'Liberty is up to us'
+title: "Liberty is up to us"
 layout: post
 categories:
 - liberty